Time and money and happiness are intrinsically linked.

 “Happiness, not gold or prestige, is the ultimate currency.” —Tal Ben-Shahar

 Ever had that thought at the end of the day about your time, or the end of the month, about your money?

 Time and money are both incredibly important resources in our lives.
 How we manage them can either serve to increase our happiness or leave us feeling stressed; like there isn’t enough time or money to go around.

 Getting these systems in place gives us real insights into our habits – both how we spend our time and our money.
-It allows us to prioritise how we manage the two to get the most out of each day, each pay check, and stay on track with our goals.
+It allows us to prioritize how we manage the two to get the most out of each day, each paycheck, and stay on track with our goals.